 Focaccia bread (Italian pronunciation: [foˈkattʃa]) is one of the most versatile breads.
-The bread can be baked either thick or thin, and the endless array of topping choices compounds flavors in a complex way.
-Focaccia can be used many different ways, including as a pizza base, sandwich bread or even as a cake.
+The bread can be baked thick or thin, and the endless array of topping choices compounds flavors in complex ways.
+Focaccia can be used in many ways, including as a pizza base, sandwich bread, or even as a cake.

 - Bread Flour – 1.82 Kilograms